cagneymoreau/Opengram/README.md

 # teletest

-Project Description:
-This is a full ui buildout using the telegram api for android.
+This project is to create a super simple vanilla messaging and telephone app using the telegram api